 No doubt after hours of practicing your draw, you will be able to reholster without looking.
 This will come from your hand knowing where it went to draw the firearm and know where it needs to go to return it to the holster.
+Hours of dry-fire reholstering without looking will perfect this skill.
 This isn't a bad thing, in fact, it shows that you have been building a good a consistent technique.
 So kudos for putting in the work.
 But also ensure that part of that reholstering process doesn't involve the gun ‘searching' its way back into the holster.
 What I have seen on many occasions is a person flags their own body as they use the muzzle to seek out the holster.
 Not a good thing.

 But unless you are an LEO or similar, having to holster the gun without looking is not a necessary skill.
 I would go a step further and say that regardless if you can do it without looking or not, looking the gun back into the holster is just plain safer.
 I am not ashamed to say when I reholster, I do it deliberately and look it into the holster, ensuring nothing got in the holster.
 I also haven't had a reason to rush my re-holstering as a civilian concealed carrier.
 It may not make me look sexy or high-speed, but I don't train with that in mind.

 Reholstering should be done when there is no longer a threat.
 It should be a deliberate, not fast action.
 It should be done without pointing the gun back at your body, and in a holster that is clear from debris.

 Stay safe, and God Bless.